-Recently there has been an increasing number of younger P4 owners and the Guild is responding to this by establishing a new committee role.
+Recently there has been an increasing number of younger P4 owners and the Guild has responded to this by establishing a new committee role of Young Owners Officer.
 This role will be responsible for developing new approaches that make P4 ownership and the surrounding Guild services more carefully tuned to this age demographic whilst maintaining the Guild's relevance for its other members.
 Please look at the relevant menu item for more information.

 Social media is a key and powerful way to enhance P4 ownership by sharing experiences and establishing friendships amongst owners.
 The Guild has a very active Facebook Group, an Instagram presence and a Forum.